developer-zebra/developer-zebra-site/src/ehs/2-4/guide/settings/index.md

 ------
 ### Bundle
-Allows a set of key-value pairs to be injected via XML into an app when it launches.
-Bundled data can include application parameters, user data or any other information consumable by the application.

-This feature can be used with any EHS app, including Kiosk apps, auto-launch apps and those appearing in user Mode and the Tools menu.
+Permits the option of injecting key-value pairs via XML into an app when it launches.
+Bundled data can include application parameters, user data or any other information consumable by the application as an Android Intent.
+This feature can be used with User-Mode apps, Kiosk apps, auto-launch apps and those resulting from wildcard searches.
+When used with apps specified using the wildcard attribute, all apps receive the same data.
+The Bundle tag must be configured within the `enterprisehomescreen.xml` file and cannot be used with links.

+The key and value portions of the bundle are separated by an equal sign (=), and multiple bundles are separated by a semi-colon (;).

+<b>Possible values</b>:
+* character string (format: "field_1=data;field_2=more_data")

 #### Example

     <applications>
         <application label="TestAppBundle" package="com.example.testappbundledata" activity="com.example.testappbundledata.MainActivity"
-        bundle="name=John;code=2000;country=SL;date=090615"/>
+        bundle="name=John Brown;code=2000;country=US;date=090615"/>
     </applications>

+**Bundle Notes**:

+* Bundled data is handled as a character string; app is responsible for converting data type as needed.
+* Apps that include bundled data will behave the same in Admin Mode as in User Mode.

 ------

 ### Icon
 Permits a custom graphic to be specified in place of the system or default icon for an application or link when displayed on the User-Mode screen.
 Supports .jpg and .png image formats.
 Image must be stored locally on the device and specified in the `enterprisehomescreen.xml` file using the full path.
-Default icon will be used if tag is left blank or specified icon is missing or invalid. **Compatible with EHS Secure Mode**.
+Default icon will be used if tag is left blank or specified icon is missing or invalid.
+When used with apps specified using the wildcard attribute, all apps will display the same icon. **Compatible with EHS Secure Mode**.

 #### Examples